raewtf/raewtf.github.io/_posts/2024-07-30-hexa-manual.md

 - 2x tris — When matched into a HEXA, you'll earn double points for that match!
 Plus, a bigger timer boost.
 - Wild tris — These tris can be used in place of any other color when creating a HEXA.
 No penalty nor reward.

 Power-ups will not stack up with themselves.
-For example, if you have multiple 2x Tiles in a match, you'll still only receive one bonus.
+For example, if you have multiple 2x tris in a match, you'll still only receive one bonus.
 However, Power-ups *will* stack with eachother — if a match contains a 2x tri and a Bomb, for example, you'll get double points *and* re-shuffle the entire board.

 You can also score HEXA Combos — if you match a HEXA, and the resulting grid contains another HEXA, BOOM!!
 You'll get double the points for that match!
 This stacks exponentially up until you reach a board state without an immediate HEXA.
 These are mostly luck-based, but it's possible to create them intentionally if you really know what you're doing.

 As you earn more HEXAs, the timer boost will gradually become less and less effective.
 See how long you can keep it rolling!

 The game will end when the timer reaches zero.
-If you wanna end it early, open the Slide menu and just select "end game".
+If you wanna end it early, open the Pause menu and select "End Game".
 The game will end from the current point, and any high scores will be saved.

 ## Chill Mode